 The Buddha’s Death [30:42]

 In this episode, I won’t say much about two aspects of the Buddha’s life: First, I won’t talk about the content of the Buddha’s enlightenment, because I focused on that in Episode 9: Shakyamuni Buddha’s Enlightenment: What Did He Realize?
-Second, I won’t say much about what happened during the Buddha’s 45-year teaching career after his enlightenment, because I will cover that in detail in the next History and Seminal Texts episode.
+Second, I won’t say much about what happened during the Buddha’s 45-year teaching career after his enlightenment, because I will cover that in detail in the next Buddhist History episode.

 As I tell the Buddha’s story, I’ll continue to give you the Pali Canon version of events first.
 As I discussed in the last episode, the Pali Canon probably gives us the oldest and most accurate story – although it contains plenty of mythological imagery as well.
 As I go, I’ll also share some more colorful stories from the “Introduction to the Jataka,” another ancient Buddhist text I introduced you to in the last episode.
 I’ll let you know the source of each story as I go.